Skip to content

 NOTE This line is a comment and will not be displayed.

-Advantages of VTT Format
+Advantages of the VTT Format

 • Text Formatting: Supports HTML tags for simple text formatting, such as bold and italics.